-When it comes to diagnosing most back pain, MRI machines are at least as useless Monty Python’s medical machinery that goes “bing.”
-For back pain, MRI and X-ray are mainly machines that make false alarms — signs of trouble that are routinely red herrings.
+When it comes to diagnosing most back pain, MRI machines are like Monty Python’s medical machinery that goes “bing.”
+For back pain, MRI and X-ray are medical machines that make false alarms.

-But not for most low back pain!
-Low back pain experts have long understood that you simply cannot reliably diagnose low back pain either with MRI, or with X-ray3 — and trying causes false alarms that actually do harm!4 So they are actually often worse than useless.
+But the sad truth is that it’s not needed anywhere near as much as it is actually used, and it’s especially not needed for most low back pain.
+And not doing it “well”?
+That’s just normal: radiology reports are usually written without clinical context, and frequently presented to the patient like diagnoses.
+But low back pain experts have long understood that you simply cannot reliably diagnose low back pain with MRI or with X-ray in isolation3 — and trying to do so reliably raises false alarms that actually do harm.4 Premature MRI is actually often worse than useless.

-Of course, the message has not yet reached many therapists and doctors, which is why it’s important that scientific journals are still publishing (and re-publishing) guidelines like these — eventually the message will get through!
+Bizarrely, that message has not yet reached many therapists and doctors.
+Scientific journals are still publishing (and re-publishing) guidelines like these — perhaps eventually the message will get through!

-Specifically, their recommendation was that doctors should avoid giving people X-rays and MRI unless the situation is dire, such as severe and persistent neurological symptoms (see When to Worry About Low Back Pain) The authors labelled this recommendation “strong,” and believe the evidence to support it is “moderate.”
+The most important recommendation was that doctors should avoid giving people X-rays and MRI unless the clinical situation is really rather bad, such as severe and persistent neurological symptoms.
+The authors labelled this recommendation “strong,” and believe the evidence to support it is “moderate.”

-I think that the recommendation should now be “stronger than strong, very strong, really extremely strong,” and the evidence supporting it can be considered “bullet proof.”
-Consider the results of a major 2014 review by Brinjikji et al: signs of degeneration are present in very high percentages of healthy people with no problem at all.
-“Many imaging-based degenerative features are likely part of normal aging and unassociated with pain.”6
+I think that the recommendation should now be “stronger than strong, very strong, really extremely strong,” and the evidence supporting it can be considered “bulletproof.”
+Consider the results of a major 2015 review by Brinjikji et al: signs of degeneration are present in very high percentages of healthy people with no problem at all.
+“Many imaging-based degenerative features are likely part of normal aging and unassociated with pain.”7 More science below.

-No one wants a false alarm, but what’s the big deal about some diagnostic red herrings?
+No one wants a false alarm, but what’s the big deal about a few diagnostic red herrings?
 It’s a worse problem than you might think in (at least) two major ways …

 First, X-rays and MRIs genuinely spook people!
-It strongly reinforces the idea that something might is broken or crooked, a common and extremely misguided idea about back pain (and many, many other problems7).
+It strongly reinforces the idea that something might is broken or crooked, a common and extremely misguided idea about back pain (and many, many other problems8).
 And nothing is worse for back pain than fear.
-Fear is the “back killer.”8
+Fear is the “back killer.”9

-Second, X-rays and MRIs often simply fail to clarify the situation, or actually muddy the diagnostic waters.
+Second, imaging often just fails to clarify the situation, or it actually muddies the diagnostic waters.
 A mountain of scientific evidence clearly suggests that back pain correlates really, really badly with these test results.
 Many people with no pain have all kinds of things “wrong” with their backs, and vice versa.
-And so the diagnosis and treatment often goes spinning off in the wrong direction.
+Many problems revealed by scans that seem like “obvious” problems are not.
+For instance, not only do at least half of “slipped” discs return to where they belong just fine on their own,10 but it’s actually the worst ones that are the most likely to resolve on their own.11 And so the diagnosis and treatment often goes spinning off in the wrong direction.
 This is a major part of the reason why there are such scary statistics about the economic costs of back pain.